apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ## Configuration

-Default Metastore configuration is defined in `drill-metastore-default.conf` file.
-It can be overridden in `drill-metastore-override.conf`.
-Distribution configuration can be indicated in `drill-metastore-distrib.conf`.
+To configure the Metastore, create `$DRILL_HOME/conf/drill-metastore-override.conf` file.

-All configuration properties should reside in `drill.metastore` namespace.
+ This is a HOCON-format file, just like `drill-override.conf`.
+All Metastore configuration properties should reside in `drill.metastore` namespace.

-Metastore implementation based on class implementation config property `drill.metastore.implementation.class`.
+### Metastore Implementations

+Drill Metastore offers an API that allows for any number of implementations.
+See [metastore-api module docs](https://github.com/apache/drill/blob/master/metastore/metastore-api/README.md) for a description of the API.

+The default implementation is the [Iceberg Metastore]({{site.baseurl}}/docs/drill-iceberg-metastore) based on [Iceberg tables](http://iceberg.incubator.apache.org) that provides support of transactions and concurrent writes.
+It resides on the file system specified in Metastore configuration.

+To specify custom Metastore implementation, place the JAR which has the implementation of `org.apache.drill.metastore.Metastore` interface into classpath and indicate custom class in the `drill.metastore.implementation.class` config property.
 The default value is the following:

 ```